NHSDigital/nhs-app-api/backendworker/NHSOnline.Backend.ClinicalDecisionSupportApi/README.md

 Add the following to `/etc/hosts`

 ```
+127.0.0.1       ems.cdss.stubs.local.bitraft.io
 127.0.0.1       clinicaldecisionsupportapi.local.bitraft.io
 ```

 ### Add run configuration to IDE

 Create a run configuration to target the `NHSOnline.Backend.ClinicalDecisionSupportApi` project.

+### EMS CDSS Supplier Stub

+Currently the CDS Api depends on the [EMS CDSS Supplier Stub Api](https://gitlab.com/ems-test-harness/ems-poc-public/cdss-supplier-stub).
+This is being used as a temporary CDSS supplier.
+Follow the instructions in the README.

 <br>
 <br>